prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 **Questions:**

-* What does the detection tell you is happening?
+1. Q: What does the detection tell you is happening?
-* Are you able to figure out why it might be happening from the log and HTTP data in the detection?
+2. Q: Are you able to figure out why it might be happening from the log and HTTP data in the detection?
-* Where is it coming from based on the graph?
+3. Q: Where is it coming from based on the graph?
-* Are you able to figure out how to mitigate the problem?
+4. Q: Are you able to figure out how to mitigate the problem?

 #### Problem Explanation